-Located in Zadar, a 3,000-year-old city on the coast of Croatia, there is an experimental musical instrument: a sea organ which turns Mediterranean waves into Music.
-It is created by the Croatian architect Nikola Bašić (born 1946).
+Located in Zadar, a 3,000-year-old city on the coast of Croatia, there is an experimental musical instrument: a sea organ that turns Mediterranean waves into Music.
+It was created by the Croatian architect Nikola Bašić (born 1946).

 How Sea Organ Works?

 Under the marble steps, there are 35 pipes that end in whistles with openings on the quayside above.
 The movement of the Mediterranean waves pushes air through the pipes, and depending on the size and velocity of the wave chords are played.

 In 2006, the Sea Organ was awarded with the prize ex-aequo of the fourth edition of the European Prize for Urban Public Space (a biennial award established in 2000 to recognize public space projects).